tblobaum/thenewworldpost.com/_posts/2022-03-10-lincoln-nebraska-truth.markdown

 2. State insect is the honeybee.

-3. COOLEST FACT ALERT!
+3. COOL FACT ALERT!
 In 1927, Edwin E. Perkins of Hastings invented the powered soft drink Kool-Aid.
 This was THE drink of choice when I use to go to the US to visit relatives as a kid.
 When in the UK, my drink of choice was Dandelion and Burdock.
 Kick-ass.

 4. Nebraska has the U.S.’s largest aquifer (the Ogalala aquifer).
 This is actually quite an interesting fact and, for me, quite surprising.